 Another accessory is for transport and/or concealment.
 For a low-cost alternative, I recommend the UTG Discreet Sub-compact Handgun case - about $10 or less on Amazon:

-You'll be able to store your pistol with an extended mag in place, along with another extended mag inside the case.
+You'll be able to store your pistol with an extended mag in place, along with another extended mag inside the case, and perhaps your flash hider and suppressor too.
 Speed strips or small Altoids tins will allow you to also store some extra ammo: